kaushik88/weakLearner/_posts/2019-08-14-startup-lessons.md

 Drive - Not GPA.
 Ask for struggles where they had to find the solution and solve.
 Curiosity - Test if people are curious about their field (stay current) Ethics - Pick a topic you know intimately and ask the candidate increasingly esoteric questions until they don’t know the answer.
 Check if the candidate BSs.

+### Technical Lessons

+**Constant refactor**

+Don’t avoid code refactors - this becomes much harder for you to maintain systems in the long run and lead to technical debt.
+I’ve found somewhere around 5% to be a good number.

+**Don’t over-engineer**

+The easiest way to achieve this is to believe that you’ll spend x% of your time in the near future refactoring the code (above point).
+You’ll have more knowledge of how the system is used and this will help you iterate on the code.

+**Incremental Progress**

+Make incremental progress - don’t go in a rabbit hole and come out after 3 months completing the project.
+In my experience, tracking and making progress every 2 weeks has worked.

+**Build systems that can get better over time**

+This is more applicable for ML/NLP systems.
+As much as possible, avoid black boxes where you can’t make improvements to the system.
+Also avoid solely depending on hacks (whitelists or blacklists) as they don’t help you get better over time.

+**Adopt Coding style, measure code quality and Test Coverage**

+I’m sure there’s some correlation between refactor time and code quality - it doesn’t take a LOT more time to write clean code but it takes a LOT of time to refactor ugly code.

+**Measure**

+Measure whatever you want to improve - if you can’t measure it you can’t improve.
+If you want to improve your clustering algorithm, find ways to measure the quality of the clusters.
+If you want to improve the stability of the systems, come up with good metrics to measure that.